roryp/contentsafety/README.md

 4. Click "Submit" to process your request

-5. View the results, which will include both content safety analysis and calculation results
+5. View the results, which will include:
+   - Content safety analysis of your prompt
+   - The calculated result (if prompt was safe)
+   - Content safety analysis of the bot's response
+   - Any safety warnings if either the input or output was flagged

-The web client automatically handles the content safety verification process before passing your prompt to the calculator MCP service, ensuring all interactions are safe and appropriate.
+The web client automatically handles both content safety verification processes, ensuring all interactions are safe and appropriate regardless of which AI model is being used.